Former College Football Star Shawn Oakman Found Not Guilty In Sexual Assault Case

-Shawn Oakman, a former college football star from Baylor University who was formerly anticipated to be drafted to the NFL in the first round, was found not guilty of sexual assault earlier Thursday.
-Oakman’s trial has lasted three days, and the former defensive end came to court today to finish up his court appearances.
-Oakman, who is 26-years-old, was on trial for assaulting a woman in 2016 after he had spent an evening out at local bars.
+Shawn Oakman, a former college football star from Baylor University, who had anticipated to be drafted to the NFL in the first round, was found not guilty of sexual assault on Thursday.
+Oakman’s trial lasted three days, and the former defensive end came to court today to finish up his court appearances.
+Oakman, who is 26-years-old, was on trial for assaulting a woman in 2016.

-According to Oakman’s accuser, who is a Baylor graduate student, she met the former star athlete while out at a local bar.
+According to Oakman’s accuser, who is a Baylor graduate student, met the former star athlete while out at a local bar.
 The pair returned to Oakman’s duplex together, and once they were back at his place, Oakman became aggressive.
 She stated that Oakman forced her into his bedroom, ripped her clothes off, and then assaulted her.

-Since the accusations arose, Oakman has always stated that what happened that evening between him and his accuser was consensual.
+Since the accusations arose, Oakman has always stated that what happened that evening was consensual.
 In fact, Oakman even claimed that he and his accuser had been in an intimate relationship for a period of time, so he denied her claims and any wrongdoing as well.
 On the other hand, Oakman’s accuser stated that she and Oakman never dated, according to Sports Illustrated.

 Shawn Oakman Found Not Guilty In Sexual Assault Case – https://t.co/ay5G3ncScN #celebrity #celebrities #news